We may earn a commission from links on our site, but this doesn’t affect our reviews. Learn more.

 Key takeaways:

-• In terms of average transaction speeds, Dogecoin, Solana, Monero, Tether, Ethereum, and Cardano are able to be transacted faster than Bitcoin.
+- In terms of average transaction speeds, Dogecoin, Solana, Monero, Tether, Ethereum, and Cardano are able to be transacted faster than Bitcoin.

-• Bitcoins sent on the Layer-2 Lightning network (average 1 minute) can be completed significantly quicker than those sent on the original network (average 40 minutes).
+- Bitcoins sent on the Layer-2 Lightning network (average 1 minute) can be completed significantly quicker than those sent on the original network (average 40 minutes).

-• Of the major cryptocurrencies, Ripple (XRP) is the fastest crypto to send comparatively to Bitcoin where transactions are near-instant.
+- Of the major cryptocurrencies, Ripple (XRP) is the fastest crypto to send comparatively to Bitcoin where transactions are near-instant.

 As the cryptocurrency market has expanded, the Bitcoin network has slowed.
 It is, therefore, not surprising that many ask the question – are there any other cryptocurrencies that are faster to send than Bitcoin?
 With accessibility, liquidity, and decentralization in mind, several cryptocurrencies within the market can accommodate these desired aspects while offering quicker transaction times than Bitcoin.
 This article will list the fastest cryptocurrencies to transfer that can be used as a viable alternative to Bitcoin.

-Which Cryptos Are Faster Than Bitcoin?
+These Are The Cryptos That Are Faster Than Bitcoin

-Bitcoin (Lightning Network)1 minuteUp to 1 million TPS
+Bitcoin (Lightning Network) | 1 minute | Up to 1 million TPS |

-Solana5-20 seconds 50,000 to 65,000 TPS
+Solana | 5-20 seconds | 50,000 to 65,000 TPS |

-What Are The Fastest Cryptocurrencies To Send?
+Fastest Cryptocurrencies To Transfer

 1. Dogecoin (DOGE)